 IRS Trouble Solvers™ represents individuals and businesses before the Internal Revenue Service and various State Department of Revenues.
 Our local tax resolution specialists, which include attorneys, enrolled agents, and Certified Public Accountants’s have successfully resolved tax problems for individuals and businesses since 1991.
 We represent clients in the Chicago area as well as all over the United States and some U.S. expatriates living overseas.
-Our experienced team of tax lawyers, enrolled agents, and Certified Public Accountants assist clients with unfiled tax returns and all types of unpaid tax liabilities and penalties.
+Our experienced team of tax lawyers, enrolled agents, and Certified Public Accountants assist clients with unfiled tax returns, notice of deficiency, and all types of unpaid tax liabilities and penalties.

 Your BEST bet to resolve your IRS Debt!® Click below to see the amount we’ve saved clients across the US!